Katiechiamaka/Data-Analysis-Online-Sales-Project/README.md

 •	Order Volume: How many orders are processed in a given period?
 •	Revenue by Country: Which countries generate the most revenue?

-- Dashboard Interaction
+- Dashboard Interaction <a href = "https://github.com/Katiechiamaka/Data-Analysis-Online-Sales-Project/blob/main/Online%20sales%20project%20Dashboard.png"> View Dashboard Overview </a>
-- <a href = "https://github.com/Katiechiamaka/Data-Analysis-Online-Sales-Project/blob/main/Online%20sales%20project%20Dashboard.png"> View Dashboard </a>
+- Dashboard Interaction 2 <a href = "https://github.com/Katiechiamaka/Data-Analysis-Online-Sales-Project/blob/main/Online%20sales%20project%20dashboard2.png"> View Sales Performance Daashboard </a>

 ## Processes Used
 •	Imported the sales dataset into Excel using Power Query.